openpnp/openpnp/Setup-and-Calibration:-Top-Camera-Setup.md

 ## Add a Camera

-Whenever you are adding or configuring a camera, many of the steps are the same.
-See [[General Camera Setup|Setup and Calibration: General Camera Setup]] to get the basics and then return to this page for the steps specific to the Top Camera.
+First, add a camera by following the instructions on [[General Camera Setup|Setup and Calibration: General Camera Setup]].
+Make sure to configure each section before returning to this page to continue.

 ## Set Camera Head